Starting a freelance activity

 IT and technical activities

 For IT services, classification is often contentious.
-Software development, project work, consulting and operational services must be considered separately.
+Software development, project work, consulting and operational services must each be considered separately.

 Part-time activity

 Part-time activities can also be relevant for tax purposes.
-Profit intention, VAT, filing obligations and distinction from hobby activity must be reviewed.
+Profit intention, VAT, filing obligations and the distinction from hobby activity must be reviewed.

 Required information